soykilian/Digital_Electronic_Design/README.md

 # Digital_Electronic_Design
-# This repository contains the files submitted for de Course DSED_2021 Laboratory based on VHDL Desing for FPGAS (Nexys 4DDR)
+# This repository contains the files from Course DSED_2021 Laboratory based on VHDL Desing for FPGAS (Nexys 4DDR)